soundpress/RulesOfNYC/docs/c47/index.rst

       - 1
       - Yes
     * - College/University Housing Agreement
       - Current agreement issued by an institution of higher education located in New York City, in letter, lease, or other format.
-Must indicate that applicant is permitted to reside in housing affiliated with the institution; and must include applicant’s name, the street address of the residence, and the dates during which the student may reside there.The document must be presented with a student photo ID from the institution issuing the agreement.
+Must indicate that applicant is permitted to reside in housing affiliated with the institution; and must include applicant’s name, the street address of the residence, and the dates during which the student may reside there.The document must be presented with a photo ID from the institution issuing the agreement.
       - 1
       - Yes
     * - Letter from College or University Administrator
-      - Signed letter from a school administrator indicating that the applicant: (i) is enrolled as a student at the school; (ii) resides in housing in New York City that is affiliated with the school; (iii) receives mail at a central school-based location different from where the applicant resides; and (iv) the school mail box and/or street address where applicant’s mail is delivered.This document must be presented with a student photo ID from the institution issuing the letter.The IDNYC card will display the name of the school and the address where the applicant receives mail.
+      - Signed letter from a school administrator indicating that the applicant: (i) is enrolled, employed or otherwise connected with the school; (ii) resides in housing in New York City that is affiliated with the school; (iii) receives mail at a central school-based location different from where the applicant resides; and (iv) the school mail box and/or street address where applicant’s mail is delivered.This document must be presented with a photo ID from the institution issuing the letter.The IDNYC card will display the name of the school and the address where the applicant receives mail.
       - 1
       - Yes
 ~

    (2) The following documents are worth one point and establish residency for an individual who lacks a stable residence or is a survivor of domestic violence, as applicable.
-When applicants submit one of these documents for proof of residency, no home address will appear on the card except as provided in this paragraph and in subdivisions (c) and (d) of 68 RCNY § 6-02:
+When applicants submit one of these documents for proof of residency, no home address will appear on the card: